GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 #### Configure tunnel groups for each peer IP address

-Tunnel group parameters set the access policies and protocol specific connection parameters for the IPsec tunnel.
+Tunnel group parameters set the access policies and protocol-specific connection parameters for the IPSec tunnel.
 The first command sets the tunnel type to `ipsec-l2l` (site-to-site or, in Cisco terms, lan-to-lan).
-The next command block sets the general-attributes for the IPsec tunnel.
+The next command block sets the `general-attributes` for the IPSec tunnel.
 In this case the `default-group-policy` for the tunnel is being set to the policy named `GCP` and the `ipsec-attributes` for the tunnel are being set.